Jayesk/TwitchChecker/README.md

 TwitchChecker is a lightweight script which uses the Twitch API to check if a certain streamer is live.
 Just run the script, enter the Twitch username and thats it!

 ## Features:
+- No need for any application ID's or secrets.
 - Updates every 15 seconds.
 - Change the Twitch channel in seconds through console input.
 - Timestamped console entries for easy implementation into other projects.